 The Agency uses a number of approaches to monitor IAS activities.
 These include:

-- on-the-ground monitoring, predominately through the NIAA Regional Offices; - key performance indicators; - periodic provider reporting on the performance of activities; - assessment of financial reports; - where necessary, compliance operations; and - keeping us informed.
+- 1. on-the-ground monitoring, predominately through the NIAA Regional Offices

+- 2. key performance indicators

+- 3. periodic provider reporting on the performance of activities

+- 4. financial reports

+- 5. where necessary, compliance operations.

 12.1 On-the-ground monitoring